bobbyray/GeoPathsx/README.md

 Comments indicate which to use for local debugging or for GoDaddy.
 For local debugging, the URIs for local debugging are valid and the URIs for GoDaddy are commented out; vice versa at GoDaddy.
+### Why LocalHost IIS for Debugging instead of IISExpress?
+The localhost IIS is needed for local debugging in order to use wigo authentication (see WigoAuth1 repository) locally.
+The WigoAuth1 virtual directory must be in the same domain as the GeoPathsx virtual directory to avoid Cross Origin Request Scripting (CORS) errors in IIS.
+If debugging uses the IISExpress from within Visual Studio, each project is started in a different localhost:pppp IIS, where the port number (pppp) is different for each project resulting in CORS errors when authenticating.

+**Note that Visual Studio must be started with Run As Administrator in order to debug using the localhost IIS.**